-In semi-retirement, I’m currently a member of the Educational Council at MIT and recently served as Trustee of the La Jolla Community Planning Association.
+I’m currently a member of the Educational Council at MIT and serve as Trustee of the La Jolla Community Planning Association.
 When those don’t keep me busy, I enjoy sharing what I’ve learned in my three-phase career in and around higher education with those navigating similar paths.

 After earning a bachelor’s degree from MIT and a doctorate from Harvard, I served as a professor and social scientist first at Stanford and then at Harvard.
 I taught analytic methods and undertook research on financial aid, instructional technologies, and other higher-education policy issues.